ousiax/ousiax.github.io/_posts/2017-06-17-concurrency-with-shared-variables-in-go-language.md

 }
 ```

-The third way to avoid a data race is to allow many gorotines to access the variable, but only one at a time.
+The third way to avoid a data race is to allow many goroutines to access the variable, but only one at a time.
 This approach is known as *mutual exclusion*.

-A semaphore that counts only to 1 is called a *binary semaphore*.
+> A semaphore that counts only to 1 is called a *binary semaphore*.

 ```go
 // Package bank implements a bank with only one account.